-How I Became a Chinese Medicine Practitioner
+This is how I became a Chinese Medicine Practitioner in Sydney.

 I look at this photo of myself, a woman in her late 40’s and think “What a journey I’ve been on!”
 Many of you know me as Anissa the Acupuncturist who owns a clinic in Cronulla, but how I got here has been quite a drawn out process.

 Rewinding the theatre of my life to my early 20’s, I was earning ridiculous amounts of money in England, working for a large Bank as a contractor.
 I earned a lot of money and I was spending a lot of money.
 The year was 1999.

 My life prior to living in England was pretty normal.
 I grew up in the suburbs of Sydney, close to bushland.
 I climbed trees, rode bikes, and had a pet dog and cat.
 I went to a private school, and I had a brother and sister.
 My father, who was a Doctor, had a surgery and my mother was a small business owner.

 As I reached my teenage years, I became riddled with a lot of sub-health issues.
 My digestive system was troublesome, and my menstrual cycles were a constant torment to me.

 Whilst I was surviving I just didn’t feel like I was thriving.
 I was just going from A to B.

 By the time was working in my first job, I had become good at looking like I was surviving, but really, I struggled daily.

 One day, I was walking out for a lunch break from work, and I found the effort of walking to lunch just a bit too hard.
 I knew something was wrong.
 I felt devoid of life.

 It just so happened that where I was working, had a real alternative kind of feel.
 I started seeing a couple of alternative medicine practitioners, and I saw some results in my energy levels and my feeling of well being.